Ministry-of-CBT/Project-CBT/README.md

 Project CBT: A minecraft modpack that tries to combine aspects of RLCraft, GTNH, Touhou and HBM's Nuclear Tech Mod into 1 totally not buggy masterpiece that will totally not destroy your c***

+Also Sans from Undertale will make an appearance

 ## What is Project CBT:

 Project CBT is the codename.
 The real name is Cock and Ball Touhouture: NuclearGreg Horizons